 The higher we go on the pyramid levels, the more data (and investment) we need.
 After a first reading of energy bills, you need to collect real-time data.
 Otherwise, it would be as if the sales manager of your company had to identify inefficiencies and only had access to sales information every 6 months.
 That doesn’t make sense, does it?

-We have to admit that the next step is a piece of cake: monitoring and analysis.
+We must admit that the next step is a piece of cake: monitoring and analysis.
 But the image of the pyramid is essential because it will make the project manager understand that it is only the first step towards success.

 And also that the road to energy efficiency is not a relaxing weekend trip… And getting this point across is the key to keeping the customers of your energy services company happy for a longer time.

-3. But why can’t I just stick to my Excel to control my energy costs?
+3. Can I just stick to Excel to control my Energy Costs?